nrctkno/php-audit-tools/README.md

     - From your browser: Access to `http://localhost/git_diff_renderer/git_diff_renderer.php?path=path/to/your/git/repo/folder`.
 Replace `localhost` by a valid host.
     - From command line: `php -f git_diff_renderer.php path=path/to/your/git/repo/folder > output.html`

+You can also process a diff file (a file with the output of a previous `git diff` execution) passing the file path instead of a directory.

 ![screenshot](screenshot.png)